shenwei356/kmcp/docs/usage.md

      individual file.
-  2. When splitting by number of chunks, all sequences (except for these matching any regular expression given by -B/--seq-name-filter) in a sequence file are concatenated with k-1 'N's before splitting.
+  2. When splitting by number of chunks, all sequences (except for these matching any regular expression given by -B/--seq-name-filter) in a sequence file are concatenated with k-1 N's before splitting.
   3. Both sequence IDs and chunks indices are saved for later use, in form of meta/description data in .unik files.